ccsb-scripps/AutoDock-Vina/docs/source/docking_multiple_ligands.rst

 3. (Optional) Generating affinity maps for AutoDock FF
 ------------------------------------------------------

-As well as for the docking with a fully rigid receptor, we need to generate a GPF file to precalculate the affinity map for each atom types.
+As well as for the docking with a fully rigid receptor, we need to generate a GPF file to precalculate the affinity maps for each atom type.
 However, instead of using the full receptor, affinity maps will be calculated only for the rigid part of the receptor (``5x72_receptor.pdbqt``).

 To prepare the GPF file for the rigid part of the receptor: